 Just when you thought that there was no debate about the name of that breaded concoction that is placed inside that Turkey prior to cooking, we’ve got the lowdown on these Turkey-focused terms!

-Choosing baked ham, a delcious rack of beef or pork spareribs, duck, pheasant or some other fine cuisine as the main course for Christmas Dinner are delectable options.
+Choosing baked ham, a delicious rack of beef or pork spareribs, duck, pheasant or some other fine cuisine as the main course for Christmas Dinner are delectable options.

 But, what about the option of serving up a 18-22 pound turkey as the main course for Christmas Dinner?
 And what about that breaded concoction that is prepped for eventual placement inside that bird while the oven pre-heats to that perfect turkey cooking temperature?